BrunoFelalaga/penOCR/README.md

-# penOCR: Handwriting Recognition & Management App
+# penOCR: Handwriting Digitization & Note Taking Management App

 ## Overview
 penOCR is a comprehensive iOS application designed for transcribing your handwritten notes and captured images with text into digital text using the iOS Vision Framework.
 The app provides a seamless workflow from image capture to organization, with strong text processing abilities and multiple options for managing and storing your transcriptions. penOCR is built with SwiftUI and leverages Core Data for persistent storage.
 The app offers a modern, efficient solution for taking notes by hand or capturing images with text, converting them into digital form and integrating them with other digital notes and documents. penOCR literally brings your 4th Century BC notes taking style to live!